silver-language/workspace-silver/task/general cleanup.md

 Most of the old stuff has either been deleted, moved to done, or moved into the task/inactive folder.

 But some of it doesn't quite naturally fit in as tasks.
-They're more sort of discovery/exploratory pieces, but not necesarily with a natural resolution.
+They're more sort of discovery/exploratory pieces, but not necessarily with a natural resolution.
 It depends a bit, and they're mostly pretty poor quality, but I'm wondering if some might belong to a third category, something like a journal or blog.
 (Of those I prefer journal.)
 I've been wondering about this in other contexts too.